 - Monitor your client’s financial health.

-- Find sales prospects with a good credit control policy.
+- Find leads with a good credit control policy using our prospecting tool.

 Red Flag Alert is the most detailed and comprehensive tool in the marketplace

 - 20 million key decision-makers.

 To see how Red Flag Alert can drive your credit control process, book a demo.